-Finding the right editing software can be time-consuming but expensive.
-But it doesn’t have to be that way as there are several free editing platforms; while some aren’t very advanced, there is an abundance of intuitive and high-quality editing software available.
+Finding the best free video editing software can be time-consuming, but it doesn’t have to be that way.
+While some aren’t very advanced, there is an abundance of intuitive and high-quality free editing software available.
 These options are great for filmmakers who are new to the business as there’s no one-off costs or monthly committal.
 You can use free software to hone your post-production skills whilst producing high quality, worthy content.

 Blender comes with everything you need in post-production.
 It includes essential features such as luma waveform, chroma vectorscope and histogram displays.
 These allow you to precisely edit visuals, and mix, sync and scrub audio to create quality work.